vapor/docs/4.0/docs/deploy/docker.md

 After migrations run, you can visit `http://localhost:8080/todos` again and you will get an empty list of todos instead of an error message.

-#### Changing the logging level
+#### Log Levels

-Recall above that the `LOG_LEVEL` environment variable in the docker-compose file will be inherited from the environment where the service is started if available.
+Recall above that the `LOG_LEVEL` environment variable in the Docker Compose file will be inherited from the environment where the service is started if available.

 You can bring your services up with
 ```shell